mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/hugo-high-level.md

           _index.md
        postD.md
   ```
 then because I added `_index.md` then the I can access myblog/posts/hugo-findings/ and see a list of all posts that are under the name of that directory.
+Without adding `_index.md` opening myblog/posts/hugo-findings/ would result in a 404 error.

 In Hugo's terminology, /hugo-findings is known as a section.
-You can add frontmatter to the post much like another post.
-For more on that see [here](https://stackoverflow.com/questions/76884002/how-can-i-setup-my-hugo-url-so-i-can-list-all-desired-urls-under-a-certain-url-p/76885448#76885448)
+You can add frontmatter to the `_index.md_` much like any other post.
+For more on that see [here](https://stackoverflow.com/questions/76884002/how-can-i-setup-my-hugo-url-so-i-can-list-all-desired-urls-under-a-certain-url-p/76885448#76885448).
+Your blog can have as many _index.md as the number of directories within your `posts` directory.

 ## Other notes
 - Blogging vs SO